-Here’s a question I get all of the time.
+Here’s a question we get all of the time.

-If you find yourself overwhelmed or confused with choosing between the 2.
-Then this post is for you.
+If you find yourself overwhelmed or confused with choosing between the two, then this post is for you.

-I just saved one of my clients over $95,000 in tax expenses from making a simple entity change from an LLC to an S-Corp.
+We just saved one of our clients over $95,000 in tax expenses from making a simple entity change from an LLC to an S-Corp.

 We found out that they have been overpaying in taxes for years.